Opal-teaching/firebase-simple-app/README.md

         id: messageCounter
     };
     ```
-    We will keep a messageCounter in the controller to maintain ids for each message.
+    We will keep a messageCounter in the controller to maintain IDs for each message.

 3. The `clearMessage` method will clear the entire message list from Firebase using `.set`.